deadlyhutch/bowling/README.md

 an integer via the command line interface.
 The integer will represent the amount of pins that were knocked over during the bowl.
 This is the only input required to the app.

+Invalid entries such as negative values or values above the remaining pins in the frames will be ignored and the user will have the opportunity to re-enter.

 When a bowl is entered via the Player.addBowl() method the player will internally keep track of the game frames and running score totals for each.